 This oil does have amazing health properties but does NOT contain CBD and other cannabinoids.
 Hemp oil is a great source of healthy fatty acids, which have extensive health benefits.
 They are the building blocks for many hormones in our body and one of the by-products of Omega-6 metabolism (arachidonic acid) is actually what our body creates AEA from.

-Yet, too much Omega-6 can be pro-inflammatory- it is a delicate balance and ratio between Omega-3 and Omega-6 fatty acid intake.
+Yet, too much Omega-6 isn’t good for the body – it is a delicate balance and ratio between Omega-3 and Omega-6 fatty acid intake.